-Roberta “Bertie” Gatlin, PT, DSc, PCS graduated from University of Memphis in 1986 with a BS in Special Education and from the University of Tennessee Health Science Center Department of Physical Therapy in 1989 with a BS in Physical Therapy.
-She completed her Doctorate of Science with an emphasis in Neurological and Pediatric Physical Therapy in 2013.
-She received her Board Certified Pediatric Clinical Specialty in 2001 and recertification in 2011.
-Her experience draws from over 30 years in the field of pediatric physical therapy.
+Roberta “Bertie” Gatlin, PT, DSc, PCS is an Associate Professor and Director of Admissions for South College Department of Physical Therapy.
+She graduated from University of Memphis in 1986 with a BS in Special Education and from the University of Tennessee Health Science Center Department of Physical Therapy in 1989 with a BS in Physical Therapy and with her Doctor of Science with an emphasis in Neurological and Pediatric Physical Therapy in 2013.
+She has been a Board Certified Pediatric Clinical Specialist from 2001 thru 2021.
+Her experience draws from over 33 years in the field of pediatric physical therapy.
+She is an adjunct professor in the Physical Therapy Department at Emory & Henry College, Marion, Virginia.
+She provides postprofessional education for Educational Resources Inc. and Medbridge Education.
+Bertie provides programming instruction for Brooks Rehabilitation Pediatric Residency.
 Bertie’s experience encompasses physical therapy within the NICU, developmental follow-up clinic and outpatient pediatrics servicing all populations.
-Her research has focuses on Neonatal Abstinence Syndrome, wound care practices for the premature infant in a NICU setting and interprofessional experiences for entry level physical and occupational therapy students within simulated neonatal intensive care settings.
-Bertie currently holds the Secretary position for the Tennessee Physical Therapy Association Executive Committee, Finance Committee member and Neonatology Special Interest Group’s Vice-Chair position for the Academy of Pediatric Physical Therapy of the American Physical Therapy Association.
-Dr. Gatlin serves as Director of Admissions and Associate Professor for the School of Physical Therapy.
+She has been a department director for an acute care hospital and an outpatient pediatric rehabilitation center.
+Her research currently focuses on Neonatal Abstinence Syndrome and struggling students within an accelerated hybrid physical therapy program.
+Bertie currently holds the Secretary position for the Tennessee Physical Therapy Association Executive Committee.
+She holds the Neonatology Specialty Interest Group’s Chair position and is the Treasurer for the American Physical Therapy Association’s Academy of Pediatrics.